gardusig/road2senior/README.md

 # road2senior

-Welcome to **road2senior**!
 This repository serves as a comprehensive guide and resource collection for advancing to a senior software engineer position.
 Here, you'll find structured materials for interview preparation, my professional resume, and detailed documentation of various systems I have designed.

 ## Contents